paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 403e–1 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 45 of this title.
+Section was formerly classified to [section 403e–1 of this title](./chapter-015-national-security.md#section-403e-1) prior to editorial reclassification and renumbering as this section.

 #### Amendments
 1986—Subsecs. (c), (d).
 Pub.
 L. 99–569 added subsecs. (c) and (d).